aheed/tumbler/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Running backend + frontend locally
+For running backend+frontend locally:
+Place .env file in the repo root dir.
+It should look like this:
+DB_CONN=<MongoDB connection string>
+REACT_APP_BACKEND_URL=http://localhost:5000

 ## Deployment
-Place .env on the server root directory.
+Place .env in the repo root dir on the server.
 It should look like this:
 DB_CONN=<MongoDB connection string>

 Place privkey.pem and fullchain.pem on the server root directory.
 These files are created by certbot.